 If they deny the abuse:

-All possible accommodations should be made so that victim feels safe at work.
+All possible accommodations should be made so that the person experiencing violence feels safe at work.
 This might mean that arrangements are made so that the victim and abuser do not work together (adapting schedules, changing locations).

 In the event that an abuser is facing discipline or job jeopardy, the legal Duty of Fair Representation may require that the union represent a member who is abusive.

 Always remember that domestic violence isn’t a “fight” between two members.
-Although both members deserve fair representation, abusers need to know that their behavior is unacceptable and will not be tolerated.
+Although both members deserve fair representation, every effort needs to be made to ensure safety for everyone in the workplace.
+Abusers need to know that their behavior is unacceptable and will not be tolerated.